 Nose - Toffee & Fruit

-Palate - Sherry, cooked apple & a hint of liquorice.
+Palate - Sherry, cooked apple & a hint of licorice.

 Finish - Long with a touch of heat

 Mark (co-owner) very kindly gave me free drinks.
-I liked this whisky, it was full bodied, fruity and very smooth.
+I liked this whisky, it was full-bodied, fruity and very smooth.
 The finish was long and satisfying (but that may be down to the fact it was free).
-For those of you that have tried the 12-year-old, but not the 15 year old, let me tell you there is world of difference between the two of them.
+For those of you that have tried the 12-year-old, but not the 15-year-old, let me tell you there is a world of difference between the two of them.
 The 15-year-old exudes quality and is a fine single malt whisky.
 In my opinion, it is the best whisky for the price on the market today.